 Counter-Bureaucracy

-I’m back after a month off to find things have changed very little on the Afghan street.
+I’m back after a month off to learn that things have changed very little on Afghan street.
 Everyone I talk to thinks the international military effort is entering its final stage.
-I have been on the road for over a week and have talked with all sorts of folks from the military, USAID, and local Afghans.
+I have been on the road for over a week and have spoken with all sorts of folks from the military, USAID, and local Afghans.
 The lack of optimism regarding our effort was the common denominator in every conversation.
 We are not being beaten by the Taliban; we are beating ourselves.

-There are military missions underway to be more proactive in making contact with and helping isolated tribal people.
-One such program is apparently classified but open sources point to series of “fly-away” teams, mostly military, who go into the deep hinterlands and stay in a village complex for weeks if not months at a time.
-Clearly that type of sustained contact is exactly what our COIN doctrine mandates and can do nothing but good.
-On the security front I saw a news report on TV about a flying column of Afghan and American Special Forces types who drop in on Blackhawks to stop and search traffic moving across the desert from Pakistan.
-Done correctly this type of security operation will be popular with the law abiding Afghan.
-But the ability to sustain any meaningful contact with the Afghan people still appears to be missing.
+Military missions are underway to be more proactive in contacting and helping isolated tribal people.
+One such program is classified, but open sources point to a series of “fly-away” teams, primarily military, who go into the deep hinterlands and stay in a village complex for weeks if not months.
+That type of sustained contact is precisely what our COIN doctrine mandates and can do nothing but good.
+On the security front, I saw a news report on TV about a flying column of Afghan and American Special Forces types who drop in on Blackhawks to stop and search traffic moving across the desert from Pakistan.
+If done correctly, this security operation will be popular with law-abiding Afghans.
+However, sustaining meaningful contact with the Afghan people is still missing.

 Traffic on the Jalalabad - Kabul road.
 Traffic has always flowed freely on this vital route despite periodic low level attacks aimed mainly at fuel tankers.